8 Best HR Software for Small Business in 2026

 Start with your hardest HR problem, not the longest feature list.
 The best HR software for small business is the one that fixes the thing eating your week.
 If that is payroll and tax filing, Gusto is the obvious HR and payroll software for small business.
 If it is hiring, onboarding, and a clean employee database, BambooHR is the HRIS for small business to shortlist.
 If you want HR and device management in one system, Rippling fits.
 If budget is the constraint, Zoho People is the affordable HR software to start with.

 For hourly and shift-based teams, though, the operational layer comes first – and that is where Shifton wins.
 Scheduling, time tracking, and payroll-ready hours are the real HR workload in retail, hospitality, and field work, and a full HRIS does little for them.
 Many small businesses run Shifton for the workforce side and add a payroll tool like Gusto on top, rather than paying for an enterprise HR system for small business they would barely use.
 If scheduling specifically is your bottleneck, our roundup of the best employee scheduling software for small business goes deeper on that layer.
+And if the real gap is formal reviews rather than scheduling, the best employee evaluation software compares the dedicated tools.

 Two more practical filters when comparing HR software companies: check whether pricing is published (quote-only vendors like BambooHR and Rippling make budgeting harder), and confirm the tool fits your headcount today and a year out.
 For broader team coordination beyond core HR, see our guide to the best team management software, and for HRIS-specific switching, our list of BambooHR alternatives compares options for HR teams that also schedule shifts.